edfong/qmp/README.md

 ## Acknowledgements
 We thank Hyoin An for providing the code for the DQP method (An and MacEachern [2024]) which we used for our experiments.
-The R scripts within the `run_scripts/dqp_cyclone` folder are modified versions of the original code, which can be found in the `application` folder in the author's repository here: https://github.com/hyoin-an/DQP.
+The R scripts within the `run_scripts/dqp_cyclone` folder are modified versions of the author's original code, which can be found in the `application` folder here: https://github.com/hyoin-an/DQP.

 ## References
 J. B. Elsner, J. P. Kossin, and T. H. Jagger.
 The increasing intensity of the strongest tropical cyclones.
 Nature,